TOSSHtoolbox/TOSSH/docs/p2_signatures.md

 Calculates 15 signatures (<a href="./matlab/TOSSH_code/TOSSH/TOSSH_code/calculation_functions/calc_McMillan_Groundwater.html" target="_blank">calc_McMillan_Groundwater.m</a>)
 from McMillan (2020), related to groundwater storage, groundwater dynamics and baseflow.
-These signatures come from previous experimental studies that link watershed or hillslope processes to streamflow reponse dynamics.
+These signatures come from previous experimental studies that link catchment or hillslope processes to streamflow response dynamics.
 Some signatures are implemented direct from the original papers, others are interpreted from a qualitative description in the paper.